-Through the years I have run across different scenarios of pH and alkalinity some of which are kind of hard to understand or make no sense but as a pool owner-operator, you need to balance the chemistry starting with alkalinity regardless of pH before they have a negative effect on the pool water.
+Through the years I have run across different scenarios of pH and alkalinity some of which are kind of hard to understand or make no sense but as a pool owner-operator, you need to balance the chemistry starting with alkalinity regardless of pH before they hurt the pool water.
 How do you fix High pH with Low Alkalinity?

 Put pool filter on recirculate